 Mississippi Gateway Regional Park

 6. Walk, run, bike, or stroll across the Mississippi River at Mississippi Gateway Regional Park.
-The 12-foot-wide walkway has excellent views of the river and surrounding parks.
+The 12-foot-wide walkway and dam has excellent views of the river and surrounding parks.
 There are also lots of opportunities to spot wildlife.

 8. Go fishing at Fish Lake Regional Park.
 Cast your line from shore or dock, or bring your own boat.

-11. There's nothing better than live music in the summer.
+11. There's nothing better than outdoor live music in the summer.
 Check out our Summer Music and Movies Schedule for the latest on various FREE concert series in the area like Sounds of Summer in Maple Grove and Music on the Lawn in Brooklyn Park.

 Weisman Art Museum

 14. View stunning artwork by 20th-century American artists at the Weisman Art Museum at the University of Minnesota.
 Admission is free.